 Cello – C = 65Hz G = 98Hz D = 147Hz A = 220Hz

-The five strings violin: combining the notes of the violin and the viola
+The five-string violin: combining the notes of the violin and viola

-The 5 strings violin (quinton) is a hybrid instrument whose origins date back to the baroque period A mixture of violin, viola and viola da gamba.
-It has five strings that combine the C of the viola with the G, D, A and E of the violin.
-This makes it possible to reach the range covering the two instruments.
+The five-string violin, known as the quinton, is a hybrid instrument whose origins date back to the Baroque period.
+It is a mixture of violin, viola and viola da gamba.
+Quintons have five strings that combine the C of the viola with the G, D, A and E strings of the violin.
+Thus, it is possible to obtain the same range of two instruments combined.